JESUSC1/IMDb-Data-Analysis-Exercise/README.md

 The primary data source for this analysis is IMDb, an extensive online database that provides detailed information about films, TV series, podcasts, video games, and other media content.

 ## Analysis
-- Initiated the exploratory analysis by identifying the time span of the dataset and categorizing titles by type and genre.
+- Conducted exploratory data analysis (EDA) to determine the dataset's time span and classify titles by type and genre.
 - Visualized the number of titles released each year, identifying predominant title types like TV episodes, movies, and short films.
 - Explored viewer preferences, determining genres like Drama, Comedy, and Documentary as the most popular.
 - Analyzed title runtime trends over the years, highlighting shifts in movie and TV episode durations.